 North Rural Auckland flood recovery progress North Rural Auckland flood recovery progress

 The reported number of sites requiring minor to major repairs will change slightly over time as the design and investigation of each slip site develops.
+We ask for your patience as we repair sites all over Auckland.

-To report new issues, please contact us.
+To report new issues, please contact us

 The following is a list of recently completed major sites in the North Rural area.
 Our thanks go to everyone in each of these communities for your patience and understanding as we made necessary repairs and restored safe connections.